Here are the top ten Twitter accounts you should be following to stay up to date on the fintech sector.

 @devie_mohan 21,100 followers

-After starting his career in IBM and Ericsson, Devie Mohan is now a member of the Hande Finmaker Advisory Board – an organization that promotes fintech firms in Shenzhen, China – an advisor for ING and he is currently trying to introduce the Berlin-based startup FinLeap in the U.K. He also created his own consulting firm, Bunmark, just four months ago to offer analysis services for the fintech industry.
+After starting her career in IBM and Ericsson, Devie Mohan is now a member of the Hande Finmaker Advisory Board - an organization that promotes fintech firms in Shenzhen, China - an advisor for ING and she is currently trying to introduce the Berlin-based startup FinLeap in the U.K. She also created her own consulting firm, Bunmark, just four months ago to offer analysis services for the fintech industry.

 @Chris_Skinner 33,300 followers